errrrricka/advanced-react-address-book/README.md

 *  DONE--- Add a method called “render” that returns the jsx the function returned

 ### Do
-* Add text box anywhere to ListOfUsers with a label “Search”
+* DONE--- Add text box anywhere to ListOfUsers with a label “Search”
-* In ListOfUsers add a state property “searchText”, default to “”
+* DONE--- In ListOfUsers add a state property “searchText”, default to “”
-* Assign searchText to the value attribute of the text box
+* DONE--- Assign searchText to the value attribute of the text box

 ### Do
-* Add onChange to text box
+* DONE--- Add onChange to text box
-* In onChange handler function, setState the searchText to the value from the textbox
+* DONE--- In onChange handler function, setState the searchText to the value from the textbox

 ### Do
 * Create a variable called currentUser in index.js.